aimhigherweb/iec_website/content/blog/julies-placement-at-iec.md

 author: Millie Meegan
 preview_image: /uploads/20190829_135717.jpg
 ---
 My name is Julie and I’m currently in the final year of my optometry degree at Flinders University.
-For the last 6 weeks, I have been fortunate to have the opportunity to complete my placement at Innovative Eye Care Woodville, an industry-leading practice with state of the art technology and highly experienced practitioners.
+For the last 6 weeks, I have been fortunate to have the opportunity to complete my placement at Innovative Eye Care Henley Beach, an industry-leading practice with state of the art technology and highly experienced practitioners.
 Prior to this placement, I have had limited exposure to certain specialised areas including orthokeratology, scleral lenses, dry eye, binocular vision and paediatrics; but now I feel much more confident in seeing these patients.